sasazame/cdxresume/README.md

 cdxresume provides an interactive terminal interface to browse and manage your Codex CLI session history.
 It reads session data from your local Codex CLI logs and displays them in an easy-to-navigate format.

+## Disclaimer / Important Notes

+- This is an unofficial tool for extending Codex CLI.
+It is not affiliated with or endorsed by the Codex CLI authors.
+- cdxresume uses Codex CLI's experimental resume mechanism: `codex -c experimental_resume=<path-to-jsonl>`.
+  - Because it is experimental, resume behavior is not guaranteed and may break at any time.
+  - After resuming, the Codex CLI chat UI typically does not restore or render full chat history; only the resumed state is loaded.
+This is a limitation on the Codex CLI side, not cdxresume.
+- This project was created by adapting and reworking the UI/logic from `ccresume` (a Claude Code tool).
+It is not a GitHub fork; it is a new repository derived from the original concept and components.

 ### Key Features

 - 📋 Browse all Claude Code conversations across projects